-For folks doing less international travel, the more relevant threat might be their local network or WiFi.
+For folks doing less international travel, but who might post up at the local Starbucks, the more relevant threat might be their local network or WiFi.
 A VPN can be a good way to lock down the data over this un-trusted network.
 In this scenario it is important to look at:

 The Endpoint Software

 Are you still leaking other data (i.e. DNS)?
 Is the software running on your device trust-worthy?

 Usually shared connections are already slow, consider services that prioritize speed or use lightweight protocols (such as WireGuard) to setup your encrypted traffic.